plan44/plan44-feed/p44-ledchain/README.md

         - **retries**: how often the update had to be restarted, because the interrupt response was too slow and the update process had to be restarted before the whole chain was updated.
 That by itself should also NOT cause any flickering, but will only reduce the max possible frame rate because of the retries.
         - **errors**: how many times an update could not be applied after `maxretries` (default: 3) retries.
 In these cases, the driver gives up retrying, so the update of the LEDs will be incomplete (until a new update is started).
 If this happens a lot, you might want to increase `maxretries`.
         - **irqs**: just a counter of how many interrupt requests have been handled.
 One IRQ happens after every 64bits of PWM output, and one LED bit takes 2 or 3 PWM bits, so it's roughly one IRQ per updated LED.
+        - **min..max update duration**: min/max time spent for an update since the start of the driver.
+This gives an indication about the maximum frame rate (chain update rate) that might be possible - updating more often than `min update duration` will certainly not work, but an interval 1-2mS longer than `min update duration` usually will.